 3 Reasons Crypto Eludes Regulators

 Cryptocurrency is all the rave right now, which is why tax authorities are aching to get their share of the revenue.
 This may prove to be a tricky proposition, though, as many members of the crypto community are against IRS regulation.
 Despite the challenges and discrepancies, however, the IRS clearly sees crypto as a lucrative enough source of revenue to continue to pursue regulation.
-And while policies and regulations will continue to shift and evolve, the crypto community should begin preparing now for stricter regulation.
+And while policies and regulations will continue to shift and evolve, we should be preparing now for stricter cryptocurrency regulation.

 Cryptocurrency was supposed to exist outside the watchful eye of government, with no central banks, no physical manifestation and no oversight from tax authorities.
 While central banks and metal coins are still nowhere to be found, tax authorities are onto crypto and want their share of the revenue from the emerging form of currency.